• Skip to primary navigation

 Jump to Recipe

 Craving a delicious dressing that adds vibrant flavor to salads, bowls, and snacks?
-This easy, oil-free Green Goddess Dressing is the perfect choice.
+This easy, oil-free Vegan Green Goddess Dressing is the perfect choice.
 Made entirely from plant-based ingredients, it’s creamy, refreshing, and filled with herby goodness.
 Ideal for anyone wanting a nutritious, clean dressing option, this recipe is a must-try!
 It's no oil, gluten-free, soy-free, and vegan.

 side view close up of green goddess dressing in a small clear glass pitcher with fresh herbs, lemon and raw cashews blurred in the background